Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: ML Framework for TSA with ESSs

 The previous section outlined how the co-scheduling model can be disaggregated into independent, parallelizable submodels via ACS identification, followed by temporal aggregation to enhance computational efficiency.
-The ACS identification process depends on a priori knowledge of the model’s optimal solution space.
-To overcome this limitation and enable a practical approach to disaggregation and aggregation, we build on the theoretical insights from the preceding analysis to develop machine learning (ML) models that aim to achieve exact disaggregation (Section~\ref{sec:ML-Disaggregation}) and aggregation (Section~\ref{sec:ML-Aggregation}) of the co-scheduling model.
+The identification of ACSs depends on a priori knowledge of the model’s optimal solution space.
+To overcome this limitation and enable a practical method to disaggregation and aggregation, we build on the theoretical insights from the preceding analysis to develop an ML framework that aim to achieve exact disaggregation (Section~\ref{sec:ML-Disaggregation}) and aggregation (Section~\ref{sec:ML-Aggregation}) of the co-scheduling model.